-The month-long Ramadan Festival will start on the 18th of June 2015.
+The month-long Ramadan Festival will start on the 7th of June 2016.
 This is a festival of sacrifice where the devout refrain from eating or drinking during daylight hours.
 During Ramadan business hours are shortened, including opening hours at all popular tourist attractions.
 Alcohol is not permitted during daylight hours and many restaurants will be closed.
-While you definitely need to expect some delays and inconveniences during this period, the month of Ramadan is a fantastic month to travel in Muslim countries as it offers a chance to witness this fascinating Islamic event and the nightly celebrations when the sun sets and the fast is broken.
+While you definitely need to expect some delays and inconveniences during this period, the month of Ramadan is a fantastic month to travel in Muslim countries as it offers a chance to witness this fascinating Islamic event and the nightly celebrations when the sun sets and the fast is broken, from 7th July 2016.

 CHINESE NEW YEAR: